David-Desmaisons/Vue-Semantic-Modal/README.md

 Sent when the modal visual state changed with a string representing the modal visual state:

 `'closed', 'opening', 'opened', 'closing'`

+* `clickAwayModal`

+Sent when modal is opened and user click outside.

 # Installation
 - Available through: